-I found the answer quite by chance, in flight, at the time when electronic devices are not allowed even in-flight mode, yet It is precisely then that we need some distraction from the endless waiting for takeoff / landing.
-I’m always saved by the airline magazine, that can be found in the pocket of the sit before me – the one which has the list of films, TV shows and music channels.
+I found the answer quite by chance, in flight, at the time when electronic devices are not allowed even in-flight mode, yet it is precisely then that we need some distraction from the endless waiting for takeoff/landing.
+The airline magazine, which can be found in the sit-pocket, the one which has the list of films, TV shows, and music channels, always saves me.
 There, I found an article about the opening to the public of the sixties’ Federal Records in September.

-The sixties have been very stormy yet innovative: In the United States, there were nine political assassinations; Daily demonstrations were held against the war in Vietnam; The feminism and the burning of bras started; Martin Luther King led the Afro-American community to demand equal rights; President Kennedy launched the space program; Most of the technological inventions originate in this period: satellite transmission, home video, computer mouse, word processor, and the Internet, which was called ARPANET then.
+The sixties have been very stormy yet innovative; The United States had nine political assassinations; Daily demonstrations were held against the war in Vietnam; The feminism and the burning of bras started; Martin Luther King led the Afro-American community to demand equal rights; President Kennedy launched the space program; Most of the technological inventions originate in this period: satellite transmission, home video, computer mouse, word processor, and the Internet, which was called ARPANET then.
 Thus, the opening of the archive was much waited for.

-Researchers found in those archives evidences that three highly regarded Harvard University scientists received bribe from the sugar industry in order to write a review that exonerated sugar of causing heart disease and obesity and blamed it on fat; It was published in the most prominent medical journal of its time.
-The final sentence claimed that sugar was the problem of the dentists.
+Researchers found in those archives evidence that three highly regarded Harvard University scientists received a bribe from the sugar industry to write a review that exonerated sugar of causing heart disease and obesity and blamed it on fat.
+The most prominent medical journal of its time published the article, thus rendering it with a semblance of scientificity.
+It’s final sentence claimed that sugar was the problem of the dentists.
 Later, one of the “scientists” became the head of the Department of Nutrition in the US Ministry of Agriculture, and in this position, he formulated the nutritive guidelines of the American administration.
-Therefore, when talking about diet food, the emphasis is on the fat percentages (1% milk, Darling) without paying any attention to the huge quantities of sugar, which eventually led to Obesity.
+Therefore, when talking about diet food, the emphasis is on the fat percentages (1% milk, Darling) without paying any attention to the enormous quantities of sugar, which eventually led to Obesity.

-The Internet has a lot of information about nutrition in general and on the ketogenic nutrition and even some Facebook groups, where it is possible to see what other people are doing, ask questions and have a lot of recipes with as less carbs as possible.
-This is not a slimming diet, but an old-new way of eating and cooking, a way that keeps you full for longer periods, thinner and healthier.
+The Internet has a lot of information about nutrition in general and on the ketogenic diet and even some Facebook groups, where it is possible to see what other people are doing, ask questions and have a lot of recipes with as fewer carbs as possible.
+It is not a slimming diet, but an old-new way of eating and cooking, which keeps you full for extended periods, thinner and healthier.

 - In 2015, the New York Times exposed how Coca-Cola has funded millions in research to downplay the link between sugary beverages and obesity.